 Do you see what I’m saying here?
 It’s not about moving from big to small or established to start-up – you need to tackle the bit in the middle about how the industry is changing.
 It makes sense to be part of that change, learn it at a grassroots level, while you bring your extensive industry experience to companies to help achieve their business goals.

 As for the travel tech piece, for me, that’s a no-brainer.
 People like to have a certain amount of autonomy over their customer experiences these days.
 They don’t take a brands word that they are the best or that this is a good experience, they go online, and they research it.
 They look for recommendations, reviews.
 They want to be able to make payments knowing that if everything goes pear-shaped, they can get their money back.
 They want to check out hotels in advance, and they are using google street view and the googles street view to navigate around and see the hotel in the context of its location.
 They want to stay connected to their families and in travel, they want to stay connected to the travel/ tour company and feel that they can connect at any time for advice or assistance.

 You want to use your years of experience to talk about what can make or break a customer experience and how travel tech is improving the experience by addressing those pain points (the whole challenge vs opportunity thing).
 At a very basic level, and probably the most important, communication – being able to use your own phone to call your folks, or your phone to send a postcard based on one of your own photos from your phone – mobile’s impacting on traditional travel experiences and how we participate in them.
 A flexible Travel CRM platform is absolutely key to this.

 Kaptio and Travel CRM

-Thanks for reading: Steve Farrelly, Director Business Transformation, Kaptio
+Thanks for reading, Steve Farrelly, Director of Business Transformation, Kaptio